 This is a world of deliberate disconnections; after all, our favourite chicken brochette has a very brutal beginning and that is an indisputable fact.
 However hard we might try to justify our polished existence or the inheritance of a superior universe, but the aesthetics of aesthetics is not a particularly easy thing to swallow.
 The best we can do is to see the funny side of it.

 The shoot started thereafter.
 A small Sony α7 mated to humongous Carl Zeiss cine-lenses was being employed for the purpose.
-Everything was strapped on to a bulky rig of mount and stand.
+Everything was strapped on to a bulky rig.
 Two men operated the camera; one peering over the articulated screen and the other pulling focus.
 Others then busied themselves with this and that, including pushing the trolly smoothly over the rails whenever the cameraman cried ‘Joom’.

 Our models, the three fairies, looked ethereal in Suneet’s wonderfully designed clothes.

-This is where the story gets turned on the fire a little, simmering just like that chicken brochette.
+This is where the story gets turned on the fire, simmering just like that chicken brochette.

-Initially the setup amused me, often making me laugh with its innocuous turnings.
-The fairies roused into a titillating disposition at the call of ‘Action’ or ‘Rolling’, sashayed to an imaginary celebration and the man-machine, ignoring the seductress in front, went about his work like a cog.
+Initially the setup amused me, often making me laugh with its innocuous flowing.
+The fairies roused into a titillating disposition at the call of ‘Action’ or ‘Rolling’, sashayed to an imaginary celebration, and the machine-dwarf, ignoring the seductress in front, went about his work like a cog.
 The drama would continue for a minute or so until the director said ‘Cut’.
-The man-machine however, does not stop and keeps whirring; checking re-checking, fussing over something relentlessly.
+The command does not stop the dwarf.
+He keeps whirring; checking re-checking, fussing over something relentlessly.
 The fairy meanwhile, suddenly dropped out of consideration, has nowhere to go, except into her garden of dreams.

 Then the action begins again.